-To protect the backup:
+To protect a backup:

-- Enter the password for the backup into the Password field.
-A password should consist of at least eight symbols and contain both letters (in upper and lower cases preferably) and numbers to make it more difficult to guess. - Retype the previously entered password into the Confirm field.
+1. Enter the password for the backup into the Password field.
+We recommend that you use a password longer than seven symbols and containing both letters (in upper and lower cases preferably) and numbers to make it more difficult to guess.